a7993n/Store-gatsby/README.md

 ## Project Overview
 Sneaker-Store-Ecommerce is an ecommerce app created with Gatsby.
 When you enter the website, you can view items, and buy them through Stripe.
 To mantain cart I used custom hook use-shopping-cart.
 In cart you can finalize your order using checkout button, which redirect you to checkout.

-This is my second approach to create E-Commerce project with Stripe.
-First version is client side only, without any backend - after adding products to cart, you are being redirected to pre-build checkout provided by Stripe.
-This version has created checkout page using React Elements and you are able to finalize your order within origin website Both versions are linked down below.
+This is my first approach to create E-Commerce project with Stripe.
+This version is client side only, without any backend - after adding products to cart, you are being redirected to pre-build checkout provided by Stripe.
+Second version has created checkout page using React Elements and you are able to finalize your order within origin website Both versions are linked down below.

 <br>

-## Live Versions 📍
+## Live Version📍

 <div>
   <p>First Version - Client Side Only:</p>